 - Macy and Brown (1998) recommended the following practices:

 - “Come from Gratitude… to be alive in this time when we can choose to take part in the self-healing of our world.

 - “Don’t be Afraid of the Dark… it is natural that we feel the trauma of our world.,, To suffer with is the literal meaning of compassion.

 - “Dare to Vision … Out of this darkness a new world can arise… from our dreams.

 - “Act your Age… Since every particle in your body goes back to the first flaring forth of space and time, you’re really as old as the universe.
 So when you are lobbying at your congressperson’s office, or visiting your local utility, or testifying at a hearing on nuclear waste, or standing up to protect an old grove of redwoods, you are doing that not out of some personal whim, but in the full authority of your 15 billion years.”

 Describe Seligman’s classic (although ethically problematic) studies on learned helplessness (e.g., reviewed in Maier & Seligman, 1976): In brief, dogs able to escape shock by crossing a barrier become very quick to do so, and eventually become “nonchalant” about the classically conditioned signal for impending shock.
 Alternatively, dogs who were first exposed to inescapable shock become passive (“lie down, and quietly whine” (p.
 4)), even when the contingencies change such that they could cross a barrier to escape.
 This phenomenon may help explain depression and anxiety in humans.

-- a) With dogs who had been exposed to inescapable shock, when the barrier is removed and they are pushed to the safe side, and/or forced over the barrier, eventually the dogs will learn to cross the barrier on their own.
+- When the barrier is removed and they are physically pushed to the safe side, and/or forced over the barrier, dogs exposed to inescapable shock can eventually learn to cross the barrier on their own.